 On average, your neighbors pay $119 a month.See Your Rates

-The Sunflower State has given America some legends, both real and fictional, including Amelia Earhart, President Dwight Eisenhower, and Clark Kent, better known as Superman.
-But the homeowners insurance risks in the 34th state could be kryptonite if you’re unaware of them when shopping for insurance.
+The Sunflower State's given America some legends including Amelia Earhart, President Dwight Eisenhower, and Clark Kent, better known as Superman.
+But the homeowners insurance risks in Kansas could be kryptonite if you’re unaware of them when shopping for insurance.

-Kansas has high average home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Kansas was $1,431, significantly higher than the national average of $1,132.
-Only five states have higher average home insurance rates than Kansas.
+How much is home insurance in Kansas?
+Kansas has high homeowners insurance premiums compared to the rest of the US.
+The average cost of homeowners insurance in the state of Kansas was $1,531, significantly higher than the national average of $1,173.
+Only six states have higher average home insurance rates than Kansas.

 Choosing a homeowners insurance company in Kansas should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Kansas from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Kansas.
 Out of the 7,391 Kansas homeowners that used QuoteWizard to request insurance quotes last year, 378 had no home insurance.

 The above list shows the most popular home insurers in Kansas according to our users.
 But popular doesn’t always mean best.

 Our study on the best home insurance companies focuses on top of the line companies.
 In no particular order, these companies stand out among the rest: